 Article III – Membership and Dues

-- Dues.
-Membership dues in the Association shall be a minimum of one dollar per year, or such greater amount as set by the Board of Directors in October of each year, for each voting member.
+- Membership dues in the Association shall be a minimum of one dollar per year, or such greater amount as set by the Board of Directors in October of each year, for each voting member.
 Dues are payable on January 1st of the ensuing year.
-Voting privileges are extended only to those members who have paid dues for the current calendar year.

 Article IV – Officers

-- Officers.
-The officers of the Association shall be President, Vice-President, Secretary, and Treasurer.
+- The officers of the Association shall be President, Vice-President, Secretary, and Treasurer.